bahamas10/xmlparse/README.md

 Usage
 -----

-You can use this module in your python code by including it and using the `xmltodict()` function.
+Use this module in your python code by including it and using the `xmltodict()` function.

     >>> import XMLParser